fbpx

 While a tank-based system can be prone to internal corrosion, pressure risks, gasket failures and more, tankless systems are really only prone to lime scale build-up.
 In order to ensure that the flow rate of your water heater remains optimal and its efficiency maintained, yearly descaling of the machine and of your home plumbing is strongly encouraged.
 Depending on the hardness of your water, this process is recommended to be done as frequently as 6 months or inversely, every 2 years.

-At Pink Plumbing we offer warranty packages that include lifetime maintenance and servicing plans.
+At HiTech Services we offer warranty packages that include lifetime maintenance and servicing plans.
 Our clients are also exempt from call-in fees after installing with us.
 Furthermore, all of our technicians are Level 2 Navien Certified – rest easy knowing your water heating system is being installed and maintained by the best hands possible.

 Is Going Tankless Worth It?